-There are so many things that we do to our body that causes toxin build-up.
+We do so many things to our body that causes toxin build-up.
 Here are some ways that we can help our liver detoxification and regeneration:

 Exercise – We all know that exercising is good, we just don’t do it enough.
-Aside from its cardio-pulmonary and belly-busting benefits, sweating is a good way to remove toxins from the body.
+Aside from its cardio-pulmonary and belly-busting benefits, sweating is an excellent way to remove toxins from the body.

-Have enough sleep – It is important to have enough sleep as part of the detox period.
-This helps the body heal and revitalize.
+Have enough sleep – It is vital to have enough sleep as part of the detox period.
+Sleeping helps the body heal and revitalize.
 It also reduces fatigue and irritability.

 Quit smoking – Smoking has no health benefits whatsoever.
-I think we could leave it at that.
+We could leave it at that.

-Avoid or manage stress – Stress is no good for the liver and the body as a whole.
+Avoid or manage stress – Stress is not good for the liver and the body as a whole.
 It damages the mitochondria, affecting our cells’ energy, increases inflammation, and weakens the immune system.

 3. Coffee Enema

-Here at GallbladderAttack, we firmly believe in the health benefits and liver detox capabilities of coffee enema.
-As early as the 1930’s, this practice has been known to stimulate the liver and gallbladder to discharge bile.
+Here at GallbladderAttack, we firmly believe in coffee enema’s health benefits and liver detox capabilities.
+As early as the 1930s, this practice has been known to stimulate the liver and gallbladder to discharge bile.
 Substances found in coffee are also proven to promote the production and activity of glutathione, dilate blood vessels and counter inflammation in the gut, remove free radicals, and prompt the visceral nervous system to dilute and expel toxic bile.
 To know how to do this at home, visit our coffee enema page.

 The liver/gallbladder flush helps cleanse stagnant waste from the liver and the gallbladder, improving liver function and regulating bile flow.
-It also addresses a number of symptoms mentioned earlier like skin problems, chronic fatigue, and digestive problems.
+It also addresses several symptoms mentioned earlier, like skin problems, chronic fatigue, and digestive problems.
 For liver flush directions, visit this page.
-Just a reminder, if you are having gallbladder attacks or in pain at the moment, doing a flush might not be a good idea until that has passed.
+Just a reminder, if you have gallbladder attacks or in pain at the moment, doing a flush might not be a good idea until that has passed.

 5. Liver Detoxification Supplements

-To make supplement selection easier for you, we have handpicked two of our best gallbladder and liver detoxification products and bundled them into a Liver Detox Kit.
+We have handpicked two of our best gallbladder and liver detoxification products and bundled them into a Liver Detox Kit to make supplement selection easier for you.
 Our kit contains these three tinctures:

 Gallbladder-ND Detox Tincture – When detoxifying your liver, you would want a supplement that can help stimulate bile flow, reduce inflammation, treat gallbladder and liver symptoms, and facilitate effective fat metabolism.
 The herbs in this formula are known for these actions.

-Medi-Clay FX This natural supplement is made from a rare source of calcium bentonite clay called calcium aluminosilicate which promotes whole body detoxification.
+Medi-Clay FX This natural supplement is made from a rare calcium bentonite clay called calcium aluminosilicate, which promotes whole-body detoxification.

 Bile Salts Booster Our best-selling supplement with numerous digestive and gallbladder benefits.

-The liver does a lot of things for our bodies and we cannot live without it.
+The liver does many things for our bodies, and we cannot live without it.
 It just makes sense to support it and its functions.
 Don’t let your symptoms get worse.
 Do something about it now.
 If your liver is crying for help, change your diet, modify your lifestyle, and take natural supplements to help your liver detox, recover, and heal.